Fletcher Nunatak

 Fletcher Nunatak (нунатак Флечър, ['nunɐtak 'flɛt͡ʃər]) is the hill rising to 150 m at the base of the small peninsula ending in Avitohol Point on the north coast of Livingston Island in the South Shetland Islands, Antarctica.
 It has a partly ice-free area of 0.54 ha extending 100 m in southwest–northeast direction and 60 m in southeast–northwest direction.
-The nunatk surmounts Hero Bay on the northeast, and is part of the glacial divide between Tundzha Glacier on the southeast and Berkovitsa Glacier on the west.
+The nunatak surmounts Hero Bay on the northeast, and is part of the glacial divide between Tundzha Glacier on the southeast and Berkovitsa Glacier on the west.
 The area was visited by early 19th century sealers.

 The feature is named after the American woman land surveyor Alice Cunningham Fletcher (1838-1923), in association with other names in the area deriving from the early development or use of geodetic instruments and methods.

 Location

 Fletcher Nunatak is centered at 62°34′29″S 60°38′17″W, which is 1.34 km northeast of Snow Peak and 1.64 km south-southwest of Avitohol Point.